rzk-lang/sHoTT/src/STYLEGUIDE.md

   `[output-type]-[input-types]`.
 - `is-equiv-identity` uses the pattern `[output-type]`.

 The descriptor pattern is by far the most versatile one.
-It's purpose is to give special meaningful descriptions that accurately represent some aspect, or precisely the concept in question.
+Its purpose is to give special meaningful descriptions that accurately represent some aspect, or precisely the concept in question.
 For instance, if a concept is known best by a special name, that name should probably be used.